 Choosing which fields to display on a calendar entry

-You can choose to display any values from fields in your underlying grid.
-For example, on an Activity Landing Page you might choose to display Status or Priority (or any of the other values) and on an Opportunity you might like to display, say, the Stage, Close Date and Amount.
+You can choose to display any values from fields in your underlying record.
+For example, on an Activity Landing Page you might choose to display Status or Priority and on an Opportunity you might like to display, say, the Stage, Close Date and Amount.
 If you've generated your calendar from a Report rather than a Landing Page, you can only display values from the columns in your Report.
-The video at the foot of the page shows you how to set this up but if you prefer written instructions, read on.

 When you've added all the fields you want to see, click Update.
 When your calendar is displayed as a month view, you'll see the text values you added when you hover over the calendar entry.
 If you change the calendar to a Day or Week view, the information you added will be visible.
 Remember, if any of the records on the calendar view do not have a value for one or more of the fields you've added as display text, nothing will appear so some calendar entries might 'appear' to have less information on them than others.